dotnet/docs-maui/docs/user-interface/controls/carouselview/emptyview.md

 }
 ```

-The `ToggleEmptyView` method sets the `EmptyView` property of the <xref:Microsoft.Maui.Controls.CarouselView> object to one of the two <xref:Microsoft.Maui.Controls.ContentView> objects stored in the `ResourceDictionary`, based on the value of the `Switch.IsToggled` property.
+The `ToggleEmptyView` method sets the `EmptyView` property of the <xref:Microsoft.Maui.Controls.CarouselView> object to one of the two <xref:Microsoft.Maui.Controls.ContentView> objects stored in the <xref:Microsoft.Maui.Controls.ResourceDictionary>, based on the value of the `Switch.IsToggled` property.
 When the <xref:Microsoft.Maui.Controls.SearchBar> executes the `FilterCommand`, the collection displayed by the <xref:Microsoft.Maui.Controls.CarouselView> is filtered for the search term stored in the `SearchBar.Text` property.
 If the filtering operation yields no data, the <xref:Microsoft.Maui.Controls.ContentView> object set as the `EmptyView` property is displayed.

 For more information about resource dictionaries, see [Resource dictionaries](~/fundamentals/resource-dictionaries.md).